andreashuebner/simplepubsub/README.md

 Examples to use:<br>

-To subsribe an object to an event with a callback function, just use the method exampleobject.spson method:<br><br>
+To subsribe an object to an event with a callback function, just use the method exampleobject.spson method:<br>

 object1.spson("testevent1",function(evt) {
   //some code here when testevent1 triggered
 });

+To unsubsribe an object from an event, just call the spsoff method:<br>
+object1.spsoff("testevent1");

+To trigger